juliusmorselt/weatherapp/README.md

-# weatherapp
+# Weather site
-Site to check the weather
+### What is it?
+This is a side project of mine where you can check out the weather.

+Where can I visit this site? https://juliusmorselt.netlify.app/